crake7/Network-Pen-Test-Tools/Exfiltration/README.md

 * <strong> Do not forget to add the RSA key pair filenames to </strong>`.gitignore`
 * The program will use AES to encrypt the data you want to exfiltrate and save it on a file.
 * The encrypted data will be saved base64-encoded.
-* You can also decrypt the data you previously saved by providing the filename.
+* You can also decrypt the data you previously saved by providing its filename.

 #### `email_exfil.py`